-- 7.1 At the Authority meeting on 18 February 2013, consideration and approval was given to the current three year Capital Programme.
-The Programme has been monitored during the year at Authority meetings. - 7.2 It is estimated that commitments and new starts in respect of those projects which make up the proposed capital programme, is as follows:-
+- 7.1 At the Authority meeting on 17 February 2014, consideration and approval was given to the current three year Capital Programme.
+The Programme has been monitored during the year at Authority meetings. - 7.2 It is estimated that commitments in respect of those projects which make up the proposed capital programme, is as follows:-

-The full list of projects is shown on Appendix D.
+The full list of projects is shown on Appendix E.